beshu-tech/readonlyrest-docs/examples/elastic-cloud-cluster-integration/details.md

 ## Self-managed ROR cluster and remote Elastic Cloud cluster configuration details

+This is a detailed description of how to configure two Elasticsearch clusters:
+1. One in Elastic Cloud (managed Elasticsearch from Elastic) containing the bulk of the data
+2. One self hosted with ReadonlyREST (for enterprise-level access control and authentication)

+The objective is to get the two connected using the transport protocol over SSL, so that we can attach a Kibana (with ROR Enterprise installed) to the cluster #2, and from there query the data in cluster #1 using the [Cross Cluster Search (CCS)](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-cross-cluster-search.html) feature.

 ### Two-way SSL configuration

 The local, self-managed ROR cluster connects with the remote Elastic Cloud cluster using the Elasticsearch transport interface.
 The transport uses two-way SSL to authorize nodes of clusters.

+To do that, we need to
+1. Generate CA certificates of nodes of the local cluster (using the CA certificates of the Elastic cloud cluster)
+2. Use them to add a trusted environment in Elastic Cloud console
+3. Configure the internode SSL and remote cluster settings in `elasticsearch.yml`

-To do that, we need to generate CA certificates of nodes of the local cluster (using the CA certificates of the Elastic cloud cluster).
-Then we need to use them to add a trusted environment in the Elastic Cloud cluster.
-CA certificates of the Elastic Cloud cluster nodes can be downloaded from the security settings of the Elastic Cloud deployment (see [screenshots](playgroud.md#running-interactive-script)).
+The CA certificates of the Elastic Cloud cluster nodes can be downloaded from the security settings of the Elastic Cloud deployment (see [screenshots](playgroud.md#running-interactive-script)).

 #### Generating ROR cluster CA and nodes' certificates

-To generate CA certificates we will use the `elasticsearch-certutil` which can be found in the `bin` folder in your Elasticsearch location (eg. `/usr/share/elasticsearch/bin/`).
+To generate CA certificates in the self hosted cluster, we will use the `elasticsearch-certutil` which can be found in the `bin` folder in your Elasticsearch location (eg. `/usr/share/elasticsearch/bin/`).

 Our working directory structure will look like that: